Home » GVRO / Red Flag / Domestic Violence Restraining Orders – Los Angeles Ventura County

 • Move out of your house.

-If you need protection for yourself or a family member, there are other kinds of orders you may be able to ask for:
+If you need protection for yourself or a family member you will need to ask for one of the following:

 • Domestic violence restraining orders, for protection from people you were involved with romantically at some point or close family members.